 It's quite tempting to become a daiquiri-guzzling, lounge chair-hogging, late-sleeping, food-demolishing couch potato on a cruise -- especially on warm-weather itineraries with lots of sea days.
-And, while you shouldn't have to spend precious vacation hours sweating it out in the gym, it's not a bad idea to slot a little bit of movement into your lazy days of cruising.
+And, while you shouldn't have to spend precious holiday hours sweating it out in the gym, it's not a bad idea to slot a little bit of movement into your lazy days of cruising.
 One easy way to do this is to take the stairs.
 Not only will you use your muscles a bit every day, but you won't have to stand around waiting for an elevator.
 Another option is to take advantage of the promenade deck or outdoor jogging track to take a brisk walk.

 Want to stay fit onboard?
 Here are the best cruises for fitness.

 Yes, we've drunk our fill of mango mojitos and sung Billy Joel songs at piano bars until the wee hours of the morning -- and loved every minute of it.
 But, if you're looking to stay healthy onboard, excessive drinking is not the way to do it.
 Try to avoid boozing it up until you're sick or so drunk that you can't get back to your cabin.
 A hangover is the least of your worries; excessive drinking can put you at risk of getting into a fight, becoming sexually compromised or even falling overboard.
 If you do plan to party, designate one of your travel companions as the sober one who can watch over the group and keep everyone safe.

 Get the skinny on cruise line alcohol policies.